sciZer0/newdiscoveries/a/README.md

 ATTENTION: "Official" science states that while free-falling

-the more Distance (D) traveled by the object  during the given second, the more Energy (Resource) is being spent by the Universe during the given second; — or in other words, the more Energy (Resource) is being spent by the Universe  during the given second, the more Distance (D) traveled by the  object during the given second.
+the more Distance (D) traveled by the object  during the given second, the more Energy (Resource) is being spent by the Universe during the given second.

 This statement above is absolutely wrong and this is explained in Discovery #1